Where We Be

 Traditional bread on offer near Jaffa Gate

-vendors with carts (they're also fun to slide down!)
+Note the "ramp stones" that make it easier for vendors with carts (they're also fun to slide down!)

-Stores like this one are cave-like and cozy
+Some stores are cave-like and cozy

 Walking straight ahead from Jaffa Gate, you come to David Street, which is chock-full of shops on both sides